sericsheon/Image-popularity-prediction/README.txt

 Due to data privacy and protection considerations, some of the data files used in the research are not included like the images used.
-If you're interested you can email me at - sericsheon@gmail.com and i send them to you.
+If you're interested you can email me at - sericsheon@gmail.com and i will send them to you.